Gnee-bit/myhealthyplate-app/systemArchitecture.md

 - Works perfectly in Nigeria (low bandwidth support)

 **Node.js + Express:**
-- Powers Netflix, LinkedIn, Uber, PayPal
 - Handles millions of concurrent requests
 - 10+ years of production use
 - Lightweight - runs on minimal infrastructure

 **MongoDB:**
-- Used by Forbes, Adobe, SAP
 - Trusted for healthcare applications
 - Proven scalability (can handle billions of records)
 - Free tier is generous for MVPs